Skip to content

 Consider the best channel and format for your audience

-The accessible and inclusive content we produce must be tailored to the different target audiences and their needs.
+The content we produce must be tailored to our audiences and their needs.
 We must consider the best channel to get the information to them as well as the best format.
 This includes:

 • written communications – documents (printed and digital)